pavlov99/chef-geoip/README.md

 DESCRIPTION
 ====

 Installs GeoIP database and lookup executables.
+It is update of original repo fork.
+Pull request is not accepted or rejected for 2 years as of now.
+So, new repository started based on existing code.

 REQUIREMENTS
 ====